 In fact, ignoring the concepts brought to light in this calculator could end up costing you a vast fortune in potential future wealth!

-Specifically, this free online Time Value Money Calculator will calculate the time and financial opportunity costs of buying and owning goods for which the value declines with time and use, and which often come with one or many ongoing costs of ownership.
+Specifically, this calculator will calculate the time and financial opportunity costs of buying and owning goods for which the value declines with time and use, and which often come with one or many ongoing costs of ownership.
 These goods are often referred to as depreciable or depreciating assets.

 If you are interested in calculating opportunity costs for purchases for which the value lasts less than one year, and that do not come with ongoing ownership costs, please visit the TVM for Consumables Calculator -- which also includes the answer to "What is Time Value of Money?" as well as an eye-opening explanation of the little-thought-of concept I refer to as, The Money Value of Your Time.

 Or, if you are interested in using a calculator specific to one of the 4 primary time value of money concepts, please choose from the following calculating options:

 Enter the opportunity cost variables, which include: the annual return on your investments your hourly wage, and the number of years you would like to calculate opportunity costs for.

 Enter the asset purchase variables, which include: the asset name, the number of years you plan to own the asset, the base price, the salvage value, the sales tax percentage (if applicable), the miscellaneous fees, and the cash down-payment if financing.

 If you are financing any portion of the purchase, enter the financing cost variables, which include: the loan rate, the number of months to finance, and any loan fees that will apply.

 Enter any annualized ownership costs that will come with the purchase of the asset, which might include costs such as energy, insurance, storage, maintenance, repairs, licenses, permits, and property tax costs.

 Click the "Calculate Opportunity Costs" button and scroll down to view the results and the summary.